simpajj/go-parallel-benchmarks/README.md

 Running the executables
 -----------------------
-All the executables can be run from the /bin folder using the following command:
+All the executables can be run from the /bin folder using one of the runscripts, depending on which type of benchmark, e.g:
-> 	./runscript.sh {argument 1} {argument 2}
+> 	./runsequential.sh {# of iterations}

-Argument 1 specifies the number of threads (or goroutines) and argument two the number of cores to be used.
-These arguments do not apply for all programs.
+Using the CLI, you can specify the number of iterations of the scripts.
+The number of threads or goroutines is automatically set to equal the number of processors available on the system.

 File types
 ----------